Valuative invariants for large classes of matroids: Stressed subsets and relaxations

 Now let us prove that \eqref{it:cyclic-covering_b} $\Rightarrow$ \eqref{it:cyclic-covering_a}.
-Assume that $A$ is a proper cyclic flat, i.e., $\varnothing \subsetneq A\subsetneq E$, then $\cusp(A)\neq \varnothing$, this is because $A$ is a (non-empty) union of circuits and hence dependent, and it is non-spanning as it is a closed set which is strictly contained in the ground set $E$.
+Assume that $A$ is a proper cyclic flat, i.e., $\varnothing \subsetneq A\subsetneq E$.
+Then $\cover(A)\neq \varnothing$, because $A$ is a (non-empty) union of circuits and hence dependent, and it is non-spanning as it is a closed set which is strictly contained in the ground set $E$.
 It remains to show that $A$ is stressed.
-By Lemma \ref{lemma:cyclic-flats-restriction}, the lattice of cyclic flats of the restriction $\M|_A$, denoted by $\mathcal{Z}(\M|_A)$, is exactly the restriction of $\mathcal{Z}$ to the interval $[\varnothing, A]$, which by assumption is equal to $\{\varnothing, A\}$.
-The matroid $\M|_A$ with ground set $A$ satisfies $\mathcal{Z}(\M|_A) = \{\varnothing, A\}$; it follows that it is uniform.
+By Lemma~\ref{lemma:cyclic-flats-restriction}, the lattice of cyclic flats of the restriction $\M|_A$, denoted by $\mathscr{Z}(\M|_A)$, is exactly the restriction of $\mathscr{Z}$ to the interval $[\varnothing, A]$, which by assumption is equal to $\{\varnothing, A\}$.
+The matroid $\M|_A$ with ground set $A$ satisfies $\mathscr{Z}(\M|_A) = \{\varnothing, A\}$; it follows that it is uniform.
 An entirely analogous reasoning shows that $\M/A$ is uniform as well and thus $A$ is stressed. \end{proof}

 In the first part of the proof of \eqref{it:cyclic-covering_a} $\Rightarrow$ \eqref{it:cyclic-covering_b}, we did not use the assumption that $\M$ was loopless and coloopless.
-Therefore, we have the following result for general matroids.
+Therefore, we have the following result for arbitrary matroids.

-\begin{coro} Let $\M$ be a matroid on the ground set $E$ and let $A\subseteq E$ be a stressed set with non-empty cusp.
-Then $A$ is cyclic flat. \end{coro}
+\begin{coro} Let $\M$ be a matroid on the ground set $E$ and let $A\subseteq E$ be a stressed set with non-empty cover.
+Then $A$ is a indecomposable cyclic flat. \end{coro}

-One of the results in \cite[Theorem 3.4]{ferroni-nasr-vecchi} states that a stressed hyperplane $H$ is a witness that the set of bases of a matroid can be enlarged by a so-called ``stressed hyperplane relaxation''.
+One of the results in \cite[Theorem~3.4]{ferroni-nasr-vecchi} states that a stressed hyperplane $H$ is a witness that the set of bases of a matroid can be enlarged by a so-called ``stressed hyperplane relaxation''.
 This operation extends the set of bases $\mathscr{B}$ of the matroid $\M$ by declaring all the circuits contained in $H$ to be bases.
-In particular, it generalizes the classical circuit-hyperplane relaxation of Proposition \ref{prop:ch-relaxation}.
-In light of Remark \ref{rem:cusp-corank1}, when $H$ is a hyperplane, we have that
+In particular, it generalizes the classical circuit-hyperplane relaxation of Proposition~\ref{prop:ch-relaxation}.
+In light of Remark~\ref{rem:cusp-corank1}, when $H$ is a hyperplane, we have that

-In other words, whenever one relaxes a stressed hyperplane (or in particular a circuit-hyperplane), one includes precisely the cusp of the stressed hyperplane to the set of bases of the matroid.
+In other words, whenever one relaxes a stressed hyperplane (or in particular a circuit-hyperplane), one includes precisely the cover of the stressed hyperplane to the set of bases of the matroid.
 The goal now is to prove that this extends to a general stressed subset.
-Before stating this properly, let us prove the following handy tool.
+Before stating this appropriately, let us prove the following handy tool.